ComDec/AdvDB/REPORT.md

 - **Data topology:** Variables x1..x20, even indexes on all sites, odd indexes on a single site`1 + (i mod 10)`, initial value`10 * i`.
 - **Execution model:** Each input line advances the logical clock.
 TM never fails and parses commands from file or stdin.
 - **Reads:** Non-replicated variables read from their unique site if up; otherwise the transaction waits.
 Replicated variables read the freshest committed version before transaction start from any site that has been continuously up since that commit; if every replica was down in that window the transaction aborts; otherwise it waits for a readable copy.
 - **Writes:** Buffered in the transaction workspace.
-On commit, writes propagate to all currently up sites holding the variable (ROWAA).
+On commit, writes propagate to the sites that were available when the write was issued and are still up at commit time (ROWAA with per-write staging).
 Down sites remain stale until later recovery plus a fresh commit.
 - **Commit validation (SSI):** First-committer-wins on WW conflicts, and dangerous structure detection via consecutive RW antidependencies; any site that a transaction wrote to and that failed before commit forces an abort.
 - **Failure/recovery:** Fail clears MVCC history (copies become unreadable until refreshed).
-Recovery marks non-replicated copies readable immediately and replicated copies stale until updated.
-Waiting transactions re-attempt deferred operations when sites recover.
+Recovery marks non-replicated copies readable immediately and replicated copies stale until updated; transactions that began before a failure can still read their pre-failure snapshot from a recovered site.
 - **Output:** Reads print`x#: value`; commits/aborts print the transaction outcome; writes log the sites updated;`dump` prints per‑site committed snapshots.

 ## Implementation Notes